Electrician Insurance

 Even if not mandated by your municipality or state, there are several policies a self-employed electrician should carry for peace of mind and protection from devastating losses.
 These include:

-Do I need professional indemnity insurance as an electrician?
+Do I need professional liability insurance as an electrician?

-Professional indemnity insurance, also called professional liability insurance, protects your electrician business should a client sue you over an error, mistake, or negligence that negatively impacted them.
+Professional liability insurance, also called professional indemnity insurance, protects your electrician business should a client sue you over an error, mistake, or negligence that negatively impacted them.

 State laws don’t often require businesses to carry professional liability insurance.
 However, it's particularly useful for businesses that primarily sell industry expertise and knowledge rather than physical products.